Where do the tours depart from?

 Whilst walking the Aussie Camino, we will reflect on Mary MacKillop's journey as we take time to share a reflection each morning.
 Sometimes not all things go to plan, change is ok, you may be looking for a deeper meaning and connection.
 Pilgrimages encourage patience and resilience, appreciating one another’s reason for their journey and making small sacrifices along the way like putting up with annoying habits, sore feet, small aches and pains or simply being aware of other’s needs.

 Each day there is the option to shorten the days walk.
 Depending on the day this can be starting 5km into the walk or finishing earlier.
-Please note that once again depending on the day this may mean calling a taxi at your expense.
+Please note that depending on the day this may mean calling a taxi at your expense.

 Rest Day - sometimes pilgrims feel like a rest day and that is ok too.
 You can choose to relax in the accommodation or look around the town.